 The State of WI mandates fire safety, first aid/choking, medication administration, and standard precaution classes for caregivers employed by community based residential facilities

 In order to advance our mission, it is imperative to hire more instructors and expand class offerings.
-Thus, the Institute is working to secure grants and donations, hire a director, and contract with other entities (i.e. universities and technical colleges) to provide additional certifications/training.
+Thus, the Institute is working to secure grants and donations and contract with other entities (i.e. universities and technical colleges) to provide additional certifications/training.

-For more information about classes or how you can help advance the mission, or to receive e-news updates, contact Director Paula Gibson:
+For more information about class offerings, how you can help advance the mission, or to receive e-news updates, contact Director Paula Gibson:

 Healthcare Careers Scholarships